apache/datafusion-ballista/docs/developer/architecture.md

-The scheduler accepts logical query plans and translates them into physical query plans using DataFusion and then runs a secondary planning process to translate the physical query plan into a _distributed_ physical query plan.
+The scheduler accepts logical query plans and translates them into physical query plans using DataFusion and then runs a secondary planning process to translate the physical query plan into a _distributed_ physical query plan by replacing any operator in the DataFusion plan which performs a repartition with a stage boundary (i.e. a shuffle exchange).

-This process breaks a query down into a number of query stages that can be executed independently.
+This results in a plan that contains a number of query stages that can be executed independently.
 There are dependencies between query stages and these dependencies form a directionally-acyclic graph (DAG) because a query stage cannot start until its child query stages have completed.